druce/druce.github.io/_posts/2024-01-13-prompting.md

 Perhaps you are not getting exactly the answer you want from a ChatGPT prompt, and you want to make it better.
 Perhaps there is a ChatGPT prompt you use every day, and you want to improve it as much as possible.

-Here is a checklist of 15 bullet points to follow to improve your prompting:
+Here is a checklist of 15 bullet points to improve your prompting:

 1. **Throw in the kitchen sink.** More is better.
 Don't shy away from long, detailed prompts.
 The objective of prompting is similar to programming in the sense of using a language to tell the computer to perform a task.
 But ChatGPT speaks your language, and pays attention to everything you write.
 And the context window is big.
 So use it, within reason.
 Think of ChatGPT as a small omniscient alien intern who has read everything on the Internet but needs very specific, detailed instructions.
 Ask (specifically) and ye shall receive.
 And it can help a lot if you learn how to be understood by its alien intelligence.
 2. **Add a Persona and Context**.
 State who ChatGPT will respond as: